michalbcz/michalbcz.github.io/README.md

 npm run build
 ```

-# How to developer ?
+# How to develop ?
 ```
 npm run dev
 ```